How Does LendingTree Get Paid?

 Pros and cons

-Texas has several homebuyer programs, and their eligibility requirements vary by program.
-In general, you need to fall into the low- to moderate-income category and have a credit score of at least 620 to qualify.
-According to Experian, the average credit score of Texas was 695 as of 2024, so many residents should be able to easily qualify.
+Texas has several homebuyer programs, and their eligibility requirements vary widely.
+Generally speaking, you need to fall into the low- to moderate-income category and have at least a 620 credit score to qualify.
+The average credit score in Texas was 692 as of 2025, according to Experian, so many residents should be able to easily qualify.

 Steps to apply for a first-time homebuyer program

-1. Take an eligibility quiz: The Texas State Affordable Housing Corporation (TSAHC) website has an eligibility quiz you can use to find out what programs you may be eligible for.
+• Take an eligibility quiz: The Texas State Affordable Housing Corporation (TSAHC) website has an eligibility quiz you can use to find out what programs you may be eligible for.
 The program will ask about your job, whether you’re a first-time homebuyer, your household size and your household income.
-Based on the information you provide, the site will tell you what programs are available to you.
+Based on the information you provide and details like your credit score, the site will tell you what programs are available to you.

-2. Find a lender: To take advantage of Texas’ programs, you must work with a loan officer employed by an approved mortgage company.
-You can find a qualifying loan officer through the TSAHC website.
+• Find a lender: To take advantage of Texas’s programs, you must work with a loan officer employed by an approved mortgage company.
+You can find a qualifying loan officer through the TSAHC website and work with that lender to get preapproved for a home loan.

-3. Complete a homebuyer education class: Texas’s first-time homebuyer programs have a homebuyer education requirement, and the course must be approved by the TSAHC.
+• Complete a homebuyer education class: Most Texas first-time homebuyer programs have a homebuyer education requirement, and the course must be approved by the TSAHC.
 In-person classes range in cost from $0 to $50, while online classes range from $0 to $99.

-4. Find a realtor: Now you’re ready to find a realtor and start shopping for a home.
-You can use any realtor you’d like; you aren’t limited to a TSAHC-recommended realtor.
+• Find a Realtor: Now you’re ready to find a real estate agent and start shopping for a home.
+You can use any Realtor you’d like; you aren’t limited to a TSAHC-recommended agent.

 Depending on your profession and income and whether you’ve bought a home previously, you may qualify for a deferred second mortgage, grants or mortgage credit certificates.